• Feb 25, 2025

 6. Hampi, Karnataka

-The grandiose site of Hampi was the capital of the Vijaynagar Empire, the last great Hindu kingdom of India, during its blooming days.
-The luxurious princes of the city constructed many temples and palaces, which helped to furnish the Dravidian architecture and reach its climax.
-Though the importance of the site of Hampi dwindled gradually, it still a great admiration for travellers across the world as its iconic landmarks, austere temples, enchanting street market, and intriguing remains of the Vijaynagar Empire provide a gorgeous glimpse of ancient history and become a UNESCO World Heritage Site.
+The grand site of Hampi was the capital of the Vijayanagara Empire, the last great Hindu kingdom of India, during its heyday.
+The luxurious princes of the city constructed many temples and palaces, which helped to enrich Dravidian architecture and bring it to its climax.
+Though the importance of the site of Hampi dwindled gradually, it still holds a great admiration for travellers across the world as its iconic landmarks, austere temples, enchanting street market, and intriguing remains of the Vijayanagara Empire provide a gorgeous glimpse of ancient history and became a UNESCO World Heritage Site.

 • Best time to visit- Months between October and February